How to open a bank account

 What you get

-V-Pay card is the European debit card system offered by all banks, and you can use this for cash withdrawals and payment in shops and restaurants.
+The V-Pay is being phased out and replaced with Visa Debit by most banks, and you can use this for cash withdrawals and payment in shops and restaurants.
 Contactless cards have been introduced in Luxembourg, so check if your cards will have this facility.

-The main credit cards are VISA and MasterCard, and you can increase your monthly credit limit with the permission of your bank.
+The main credit cards are VISA and MasterCard, and you can increase your monthly credit limit with the permission of your bank, often online with immediate effect.

 Many banks operate a token/password system for secure online banking, so remember to take your token with you if you plan to go on holiday for a long period and need to check your account.